Erich Barnes: Legacy

 Barnes was known as an aggressive, physical player.
 In 2012, the Cleveland Plain Dealers Mike Pettica ranked him as the No. 63 player in Browns' history (counting only what players did playing for Cleveland).

 The Professional Football Researchers Association named Barnes to the PRFA Hall of Very Good Class of 2013.

 Barnes was elected to the Indiana Football Hall of Fame in 1986, and the Purdue University Intercollegiate Athletics Hall of Fame in 2009.

-Later years
+Later life

 After retiring from professional football in 1971, Barnes went on to work in the New York City area as a corporate special events planner.

 Personal life and death

 Barnes married Violet Ward; the couple remained together until his death.
-Erich had three daughters ;Charissa, Djuna, and Tessa.
+Erich had three daughters; Charissa, Djuna, and Tessa.
 In 1963, he appeared as one of the impostors on the panel game show To Tell the Truth, claiming to be a sentinel at the Tomb of the Unknown Soldier.

 Barnes died on April 29, 2022, at a hospital near Hastings-on-Hudson, New York, aged 86, following an unspecified lengthy illness.